Oyekunle-Mark/blog/blog/posts/photographs-30-12-24.md

 tags: ["photography"]
 ---

-This is the very first post I'm putting up to share some of the photographs I take.
+This post is the first one I'm putting up to share some of my photographs.

 Photography is a new hobby for me.
-It has satisfying creative outlet since I took to it.
-I intend to share some of my photographs I take a fancy to, as a way of self motivating myself to take breaks from behind the screen, and take long walks with my camera instead.
+It has been a satisfying creative outlet since I began it.

+I intend to share some of my photographs to self-motivate myself to take breaks from behind the screen and take long walks with my camera instead.

 ---